Mike-j-t-laptop/RoomExistingSQLiteDBConverter/README.md

 1. **AUTOINCREMENT will be added.** (RED - with the Autoincrement Coded attribute's value).
  1. For automatically generated rowid's the **@Entity** includes **`@PrimaryKey(autoGenerate = true)`** and this requires that **`AUTOINCREMENT`** is coded (as well as `NOT NULL`).
 1. **A default value has been detected.
 You may wish to set the object member to default to the value.** (RED - with the Default attribute's value).
-  1. Default value handling has been implemented, the convereted table will include DEFAULT ? and the @ColumnInfo annotation for the respective column/object member in the respective Entity will include defaultValue=?.
-Where ? represents to value as extracted from the original table.

 ### Indexes, FK, Triggers and Views ###